IBM/icp4d-telco-manage-ml-project/README.md

    ![connection](doc/src/images/connection.png)

-* Click on the appropriate Db option.
+* Click on the appropriate DB option.
 And enter the saved credentials.

 #### For DB2 Database, follow the below steps:

    ![connection](doc/src/images/conndb2cloud.png)

-> **NOTE**: Click on Db2 on Cloud if you have did the `Steps for DB Credentials for Db2 on Cloud`.
-For any other db click other options and obtain the credentials.
+> **NOTE**: Click on DB2 on Cloud if you have did the `Steps for DB Credentials for DB2 on Cloud`.
+For any other DB click other options and obtain the credentials.

 * Click on `Test` and once it is succesful, click on `Create`.